128technology/docs/docs/cli_reference.md

 ## `search`

-Search for any PCLI command or configuration data from the current location in the command tree
+Search for any PCLI command or configuration data from the current location in the command tree.

 #### Usage